CescaNeri/ML-stocks-prediction/README.md

 The data needed for the analysis are imported through `yfinance`, an open-source tool that uses **Yahoo**'s publicly available APIs to retrieve data about listed stocks.

 The financial and banking sectors are incredibly **data-rich**, with millions of transactions and transfers occurring every day.
-Machine learning models cab be used to understand emerging and underlying trends in order to gain advantage in the **financial sector**.
+Machine learning models can be used to understand emerging and underlying trends in order to gain advantage in the **financial sector**.

 Check out the [Colab Notebook](stock_prediction.ipynb) to review the execution of the project.